hms-dbmi-cellenics/pipeline/pipeline-runner/README.md

 modeules with the following steps:

 1. cd to `pipeline-runner`
-2. Create a new python virtualenv : `python3 -m venv venv`
-3. Activate the environment: `source ./venv/bin/activate`
-4. Install all requirements into the environment: `pip install -r requirements.txt`
+2. Install all requirements into the global environment: `pip install -r requirements.txt`

 Once the modules are installed, open the `pipeline-runner` project in `RStudio` and run `cmd + shift + T`.